Skip to Main Content

 FAQ

 A virtual machine is a customizable computer designed to be accessed from a variety of locations.
 It works similarly to non-virtual computers but is located on UAS servers.
-Employees can access their virtual machine on any computer with a licensed VMware Horizon Client installation and an internet connection (campus or VPN).
+Employees and students can access their virtual machines on any computer with a licensed VMware Horizon Client installation and an internet connection (campus or VPN).

 Virtual machines and non-virtual machines differ in several ways: